SCOPE OF THIS CHAPTER

 Where these are Placements at a Distance the Care Planning, Placement and Case Review (England) Regulations 2010 (as amended) make it a requirement that the responsible authority consults with the area of placement and that the Director of the responsible authority must approve the placement.

-Where the child's health situation is more complex, it is likely that both health and Social Care services will need to be commissioned; this will need to be undertaken jointly within the originating agencies respective fields of responsibility together with the health and social care services in the area where the child is placed.
+Where the child's health situation is more complex, it is likely that both health and Children's Social Care services will need to be commissioned; this will need to be undertaken jointly within the originating agencies respective fields of responsibility together with the Health and Children's Social Care services in the area where the child is placed.